 Use In Specific Populations

+Based on published literature studies with L-asparaginase in pregnant animals, ASPARLAS can cause fetal harm when administered to a pregnant woman.
 There are no available data on ASPARLAS use in pregnant women to evaluate for a drug-associated risk of major birth defects, miscarriage, or adverse maternal or fetal outcomes.
 In animal reproduction studies, intravenous administration of calaspargase pegol-mknl to pregnant rats during organogenesis at doses 0.2 to 1 times the maximum recommended human doses did not result in adverse developmental outcomes.
 Published literature studies in pregnant rabbits, however, suggest asparagine depletion may cause harm to the animal offspring (see Data).
-Advise patients of the potential risk to a fetus.
+Advise pregnant women of the potential risk to a fetus.

 There are no data on the presence of calaspargase pegol-mknl in human milk, the effects on the breastfed child, or the effects on milk production.
-Because many drugs are excreted in human milk and because of the potential for adverse reactions in a breastfed child, advise lactating women not to breastfeed while receiving ASPARLAS and for 3 months after the last dose.
+Because of the potential for adverse reactions in the breastfed child, advise women not to breastfeed during treatment with ASPARLAS and for 3 months after the last dose.

 Females And Males Of Reproductive Potential

-Based on published literature studies in pregnant animals, ASPARLAS can cause fetal harm when administered to a pregnant woman [see Pregnancy].
+ASPARLAS can cause fetal harm when administered to a pregnant woman [see Use In Specific Populations].

-Conduct pregnancy testing in females of reproductive potential prior to starting treatment with ASPARLAS.
+Pregnancy testing is recommended in females of reproductive potential prior to initiating ASPARLAS.

 The safety and effectiveness of ASPARLAS in the treatment of ALL have been established in pediatric patients 1 month to < 17 years (no data for the age group < 1 month old).
 Use of ASPARLAS in these age groups is supported by evidence from an adequate and well-controlled trial with additional safety from a second trial.
 The trials included 208 children with ALL or lymphoblastic lymphoma treated with ASPARLAS; there were 19 infants (1 month to < 2 years old), 128 children (2 years to < 12 years old), and 61 adolescents (12 years to < 17 years old).
 There were no clinically meaningful differences in safety or nadir serum asparaginase activity across age groups [see ADVERSE REACTIONS, Clinical Studies].